 Machine learning uses algorithms to perform data analytics and glean relevant information from vast amounts of data.
-Machine learning can also make predictions based on probability.
+It can also make predictions based on probability.

 In marketing analysis, the predictive abilities of machine learning are quite useful; by predicting customer behavior, marketers can automate some tasks that would be time-consuming and expensive to perform manually.

 For example, a company can deploy chatbots rather than actual customer service representatives to deal with customer questions and issues.
-Machine learning algorithms can also help predict customer behavior and target marketing campaigns, among other things.
+These algorithms can also help predict customer behavior and target marketing campaigns, among other things.

 Machine learning is a sub-field of the broader discipline of artificial intelligence (AI).
 Artificial intelligence covers all activities where machines carry out tasks or make decisions based on an automated set of parameters.